-At 13+ entry, the decision-making process takes into consideration scores from the ISEB Common Pretest, information detailed on references, and also performance on the assessment days, both in interview and in collaborative problem-solving sessions.
+At 13+ entry, the decision-making process takes into consideration scores from the ISEB Common Pretest, information detailed on references, and also performance on the assessment days, both in interview and in a variety of different ‘lessons’.

 For 16+ entry, we initially use personal statements and school reports to select long-listed candidates.
 For those pupils invited to an assessment day, offers of places are based on a combination of examination scores, interview, and performance in Harkness discussion groups as well as information detailed on references.